ZertiApp/contracts/docs/VoteFactory.md

 # VoteFactory.sol

+We will be calling acaemic institutes and/or enterprises wishing to emit certificates entities.
+When one of such postulates as one, it interacts with the VoteFactory contract, which uses an upgradeable EIP1167 implementation, creating a clone of the Vote contract.

-* Implements EIP1167 standard to clone instances of the vote.sol contract.
+* Implements EIP1167 standard to clone instances of the Vote.sol contract.
 * Stores all deployed clones at clones mapping.
 * Stores all validated entities at entities mapping.
 * Entities interact wit this contract when postulating/repostulating.
 * Badge contracts interact with IVF to check if an address is an entity.
 * Devs can interact with the View Methods to retrieve information about the current state of the contract.
 * Admin should interact with VoteFactory to change contract state.

 ![ProxyPattern](https://user-images.githubusercontent.com/66641667/175523951-94a143a4-f573-4abb-a994-4a047ba0dc5d.png)